swcarpentry/git-novice/episodes/04-changes.md

 ## Add changes

-First, in the __Rstudio Console__, let's make sure we're still in the right R project.
+First, in the __RStudio Console__, let's make sure we're still in the right R project.
 You should be in the `cases` directory.

 ```r